sjsikora/sjsikora/README.md

 ## What am I working on now?

-📱 **???**: *React/Typescript* A React app built with Firebase that I am not quite ready to announce.
+📱 **Telepole**: *React/Typescript* A full-stack website to track telephone poles in Seattle and Kelowna.

 ## What are some old projects?